usmanhalalit/140-chars-router/README.md

 This is a URL routing script for PHP which is written in just 140 characters of code, so it fits itself within a tweet.

 Its NOT a good router at all, **don't use it on a real application**, its not exception handled either.
-I did it just for fun and to demostrate the simplicity
+I did it just for fun and to demonstrate the simplicity

 So here's the router code, and that's all (seriously).
 ```PHP